 - Print and export a summary to use in your appraisal

-- Inborn errors of metabolism (IEMs) can also present with acidosis or renal stones.
+- IEMs can also present with acidosis or renal stones.

-The more common metabolic disorders include defects in metabolism of:
+The more common metabolic disorders include the following.

 - Phenylalanine - common disorder causing phenylketonuria (PKU):

-- This results in severe progressive mental retardation, if untreated by diet.
+- This results in severe progressive intellectual disability, if untreated by diet.

 - Newborn screening for PKU has been performed by heel prick since 1969.